Haim Katz: Biography

+Knesset

 In 1999 Katz joined the new One Nation party.
 He was placed second on its list for the elections that year, and was elected to the Knesset when the party won two seats.

 Shortly before the 2003 election, he defected to Likud and was placed 37th on its list.
 He was re-elected as the party won 38 seats.
-As a Likud MK he was appointed Chairman of the Labour, Welfare and Health Committee.
-He also initiated a bill banning MKs from serving as head of the Histadrut, meaning Peretz had to resign from his post in the union.
+As a Likud MK he was appointed chairman of the Labor, Welfare and Health Committee.
+He also initiated a bill banning MKs from serving as head of the Histadrut, meaning Amir Peretz had to resign from his post as Histadrut leader.

 In the Likud primaries for the 2006 election, Katz gained thirteenth place on the party's list.
 Likud won only twelve seats and he lost his seat.
 However, when Natan Sharansky resigned from the Knesset in November 2006, Katz replaced him as the next member on the list.
 He retained his seat in the 2009 elections, for which he was placed fourteenth on the Likud list.
-He was re-elected again in 2013 and 2015, after which he was appointed Minister of Welfare and Social Services in the 2015 Netanyahu government.
+He was re-elected again in 2013 and 2015.
 On 15 December 2019 Katz announced that he would support Gideon Sa'ar in the Likud leadership election.

-On 9 November 2021, An indictment was filed against Katz by Attorney General Avichai Mandelblit, after Katz waived his parliamentary immunity and agreed to a plea deal.
-In December 2021 Katz admitted and was charged with the charges of a conflict of interest and conspiracy to achieve a lawful purpose by improper means.
-He is expected to be sentenced with suspended sentence and financial penalties.
+Cabinet positions

+Katz was appointed Minister of Welfare and Social Services in the 2015 Netanyahu government.

 Katz was appointed Minister of Tourism on 29 December 2022.
 He resigned from the Knesset on 6 January 2023 as part of the Norwegian Law.